pulumi/docs/content/docs/get-started/policy-as-code/authoring-a-policy-pack.md

             name: "s3-no-public-read",

             // The description should document what the Policy does and why it exists.
             description: "Prohibits setting the publicRead or publicReadWrite permission on AWS S3 buckets.",

             // The enforcement level can either be "advisory" or "mandatory".
 An "advisory" enforcement level
             // simply prints a warning for users, while a "mandatory" policy will block an update from proceeding.
             enforcementLevel: "mandatory",

-            // One or more rules can be specified as part of a Policy.
-            rules: [
-                // The typedRule function allows you to filter resources.
+            // The validateTypedResource function allows you to filter resources.
 In this case, the rule only
-                // applies to S3 buckets and asserts that the acl is not "public-read"  nor "public-read-write".
+            // applies to S3 buckets and reports a violation if the acl is "public-read" or "public-read-write".
-                // If the assertion fails, the custom assertion message will be     displayed to users. typedRule(aws.s3.Bucket.isInstance, it => assert.ok(it.acl !==  "public-read"
-                    && it.acl !== "public-read-write",
+            validateResource: validateTypedResource(aws.s3.Bucket, (bucket, args, reportViolation) => {
+                if (bucket.acl === "public-read" || bucket.acl === "public-read-write") {
+                    reportViolation(
-                    "You cannot set public-read or public-read-write on an S3 bucket. "     + "Read more about ACLs here: https://docs.aws.amazon.com/AmazonS3/   latest/dev/acl-overview.html")), ],
+                        "You cannot set public-read or public-read-write on an S3 bucket. " + "Read more about ACLs here: https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html");
+                }
+            }),
         }],
     });
     ```